 No matter what type of tuning pegs you prefer the tuning nuts is a good place to start trouble shooting if your instrument goes out of tune.

-Common reason why your guitar goes out of tune because of the tuning machine is as follows:
+Common reasons why your guitar goes out of tune because of the tuning machine is as follows:

 - The strings may not be wound tight enough around the tuning peg.
 This will cause the strings to go flat as you play.

 - The gears inside the tuning machines wear down from the immense string tension, which can cause them to give.
-Gears can also strip or skip teeth, which simply mean they need replacing.
+Gears can also strip or skip teeth, which simply means they need replacing.